St Petersburg's housing market booms, as Russian real estate gains momentum

 - However in St. Petersburg, resale apartment prices surged by 14.6% y-o-y to Q2 2019, a sharp improvement from the prior year’s 2.22% growth.
 Inflation-adjusted prices rose by 9.16%.

-- In Moscow, the price index for resale apartments fell by 2.64% during the year to Q2 2017.
-Inflation-adjusted apartment prices was down by 6.56% y-o-y.
+- In Moscow, the price index for resale apartments rose by 3.16% during the year to Q2 2019, in contrast to an annual decline of 2.82% in Q2 2018.
+Inflation-adjusted apartment prices fell by 1.75% y-o-y.

 Both locals and foreigners can own landed properties, according to the Land Code of 2001.
 The legislation was extended to Moscow in January 2006.

 The average price of a second-hand apartment in Moscow was RUB 176,605 per sq. m. in September 2019, according to analytics center irn.ru.
 In dollar terms, the average price of apartments was up to USD 2,710 per sq. m. while it increased to EUR 2,458 per sq. m.

 “The cheaper mortgages had a positive effect on the capital´s secondary real estate market,” said irn.ru.

 Ostozhenka, one of Moscow’s most prestigious and beautiful neighborhoods, has the most expensive housing with an average price of RUB 370,582 (EUR 5,214) per sq. m. in September 2019.
 It was followed by Tverskoy with an average price of RUB 360,695 (EUR 5,075) per sq. m. and Yakimanka, with RUB 356,048 (EUR 5,010) per sq. m.

 Other expensive areas include the center of Moscow, Arbat, Khamovniki, Zamoskvorechye, Presnensky, Krasnoselsky, Meshchansky and Tagansky.